Sheldon Lake: Recreational uses

 Birdwatching and fishing are both popular recreational uses of the park.
-SLSP has four distinct habitats: bottomland woods; restored coastal prairie; open water and marsh of the lake; and cypress swamp.
-These habitats are a microcosm of those found on the Upper Texas Coast.
+There is one boat ramp for boat access, fishing decks, and access to shoreline.
+There are two miles of flat trails, boardwalks, and the 82 ft. high John Jacob Observation Tower which provides higher elevation viewing.

 A five-year bird census of the park was completed in July, 2006.
 Nearly four dozen additional bird species were added to the park's checklist.
 The newly revised SLSP bird checklist features 249 bird species.
 Each spring over 200 bird species are possible.
 Texas' largest inland waterbird colony can be found on 29+ spoil islands.
 The nonstop sight and sounds of this colony is best viewed from along the west levee.
 This colony is growing and now hosts over 2,200 heron, egret, roseate spoonbill, anhinga, Neotropic cormorant and ibis nests each year.
 Purple gallinule and least bittern also breed on the lake.
 Also in spring, over 22 Neotropic migrant species are reported.

 Winter is the next best birding season at SLSP.
 Over 160 bird species are possible here in winter.
 Annual winter bird counts find over 90 species of wintering birds on the park in a day.
 Some winter specialties include ash-throated and vermilion flycatchers, fish crow, Le Conte's and grasshopper sparrows.
 Also American bittern, canvasback and Ross's goose.
 A great kiskadee over-wintered in 2005–06.

 Visit Friends of Sheldon Lake SP for an updated checklist and tips for birding SLSP.